A First Timer's Guide To Disneyland Paris

 OK, we're almost there (well done if you have made it this far!) there's just a few more things you should know:

 • Priority Pass.
 If you or someone you are with has a disability or long term chronic disease, you may be eligible for a Priority Card or an Easy Access Card.
 A Priority Card gives priority (but non-immediate) access to the attractions, shows, parades, character meet and greets, restaurants and shop checkouts, meaning you can skip the queues.
-For more information on the Priority Card and Easy Access Card, including if you're eligible, visit the Accessibility page on the Disneyland Paris website here.
+For more information on the Priority Card and Easy Access Card, including if you're eligible, visit the accessibility page on the Disneyland Paris website here.

 • Premier Access.
 Premier Access is a new paid service which helps guests reduce their wait times at certain (not all) attractions.
 Premier Access One gives you an allotted time to visit one ride or attraction of your choice.
 You come back at the specified time, join a much smaller queue and jump on the ride within a few minutes.
 You can buy a maximum of 3 Disney Premier Access One per attraction per day.
 Premier Access Ultimate is a similar service, but is a one off payment that allows you to ride all Premier Access rides once without having to book a time slot.
 For more information on how Premier Access works including pricing and which attractions are included, visit the dedicated page on the Disneyland Paris website here